mazzasaverio/my-digital-garden/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After running the development server, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+### Inspiration and Credits

+This digital garden project was inspired by and built upon several repositories that provided a solid foundation and inspiration.
+Here are the repositories that have been instrumental in starting this project:

+- [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by Tim Lrx: This repository served as a great starting point for integrating Tailwind CSS with Next.js and setting up a blog structure.
+- [Velite](https://github.com/zce/velite) by Zce: Velite is a lightweight and fast development tool for Vue 3, which was adapted for use in this Next.js project.
+- [Next.js Velite Blog Template](https://github.com/jolbol1/nextjs-velite-blog-template) by Jolbol1: This template provided a practical example of how to integrate Velite with Next.js, offering a solid foundation for building a blog.

+### Contributing

+Your feedback and contributions are welcome!
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

+### Deployment
-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+The recommended platform for deploying this digital garden is [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), the creators of Next.js.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details on deploying your Next.js app.

+Thank you for visiting my digital garden!